simulot/immich-go/readme.md

 ## Key Features:

-* **Effortlessly Upload Large Google Photos Takeouts:**  Immich-Go excels at handling the massive archives you download from Google Photos using Google Takeout.
+* **Effortlessly Upload Large Google Takeouts:**  Immich-Go excels at handling the massive archives you download from Google Photos and YouTube using Google Takeout.
 It efficiently processes these archives while preserving valuable metadata like GPS location, date taken, and album information.
 * **Flexible Uploads:**  Immich-Go isn't limited to Google Photos.
 You can upload photos directly from your computer folders, folders tree and ZIP archives.
 * **Simple Installation:** Immich-Go doesn't require NodeJS or Docker for installation.
 This makes it easy to get started, even for those less familiar with technical environments.
 * **Prioritize Quality:**  Immich-Go discards any lower-resolution versions that might be included in Google Photos Takeout, ensuring you have the best possible copies on your Immich server.
 * **Stack burst and raw/jpg photos**: Group together related photos in Immich.

-## Google Photos Best Practices:
+## Google Photos and YouTube Best Practices:

 * **Taking Out Your Photos:**
   * Choose the ZIP format when creating your takeout for easier import.